Etienne Laliberté- PhD

 Bogs, as nutrient-poor ecosystems, are particularly sensitive to atmospheric nitrogen (N) deposition.
 Nitrogen deposition alters bog plant community composition and can limit their ability to sequester carbon (C).
 Spectroscopy is a promising approach for studying how N deposition affects bogs because of its ability to remotely determine changes in...

 Imaging spectroscopy is currently the best approach for continuously mapping forest canopy traits, which is important for ecosystem and biodiversity assessments.
-Ideally, models are trained with trait data from fully sunlit top-of-canopy leaves.
-However, sampling top-of-canopy leaves is often difficult and sunlit foliage from the crown periphery is...
+Ideally, models are trained with trait data from fully sunlit leaves from the top of the canopy.
+However, sampling leaves at the top of the canopy is often difficult, and sunlit foliage fr...

 The rapid increase of low-cost consumer-grade to enterprise-level unmanned aerial systems (UASs) has resulted in the exponential use of these systems in many applications.
 Structure from motion with multiview stereo (SfM-MVS) photogrammetry is now the baseline for the development of orthoimages and 3D surfaces (e.g., digital elevation models).
 The...